Development editing

 When does a development edit happen?

-Therefore, book this edit stage in for when the whole story is written out but before it’s become too revised and set in stone.
+In short, a development edit provides a very detailed answer to the question “how can this manuscript move forwards to become a better novel?”, and you should book this edit stage in for when the whole story is written out but before it’s become too set in stone.

 Note: please be aware that I’m typically booked some 4-6 months in advance, so it’s necessary to reserve a slot…which can also make a helpful deadline.